ENI Cross-border Cooperation Programme

 Costs of budget heading “5 Project dedicated office” is designed mostly for small organizations, while large public entities or organizations should use the budget heading “7.
 Administrative costs”.
 However, heading 5 and 7 cannot be used for the same organization.

-13. Can we initiate procurement procedures before the start of the initiation of implementation period?
+13. Can we initiate procurement procedures before the start of the implementation period of the project?

 14. Is there a maximum value for the salaries, travel and subsistence costs of the staff employed in the team of the project?

 Costs outside the eligible area are not eligible.
-In line with section 2.1.3 of the Guidelines for Applicants for the 1st and also for the 2nd Call for Proposals the projects may not be implemented in regions other than those defined in point 1.2 as Programme eligible area.
+In line with section 2.1.3 of the Guidelines for Applicants for the 3rd Call for Proposals the projects may not be implemented in regions other than those defined in point 1.2 as Programme eligible area.

 18. Can we submit unofficial translations of the documents?